ignite/cli/docs/guide/blog/comment-blog.md

 txhash: B99BD295A0B08DF58B9FEC8EB41D467C2F28BD4EC8CDB56FBF30DB728B877ABA
 ```

-2. Add comment to an old Blog post
+1. Add comment to a blog post that is older than 100 blocks:

 ```bash
 blogd tx blog create-comment 0 "Comment" "This is a comment" --from alice -y
 ```

+The transaction is not executed:

 ```bash
 code: 1300